 Having been an apologist for the last forty years, I could give much more advice.
 I have only highlighted the need for defenders of the faith to be wise, but innocent, witnesses to Jesus Christ and the Gospel.
 Without these values, apologetic arguments, no matter how powerful, will sit unused and be ineffective.
+But when we pay heed to Jesus, our arguments will find their home in the hearts and minds of those who need his saving grace.

 It does not matter how good your apologetics arguments are if no one listens to you.
 The Apostle Peter says to have an apologetic for everyone who asks you about your faith (1 Peter 3:16).
 How might we create situations in which people ask us?
 One way is by being a Christian neighbor, by neighboring well.